Kwartzl8/dHvA_simulations2023/Documentation of OrbitData class.md

 - `material` (string): The material name associated with the data.
 - `data` (table): A table containing orbit data, including columns for band, theta, phi, frequency, mass, curvature, and additional derived columns like frequency times the cosine of phi.
 - `torque`: Placeholder for torque data calculated using the `calculate_torque` method.
+- `Brange`: Stores the magnetic field values at which torque is calculated.
 - `FFT_freq_range`: Frequency range array for the Fourier transform, filled in the `calculate_torque_FFT` method.
 - `torqueFFT`: Placeholder for Fourier-transformed torque data calculated using the `calculate_torque_FFT` method.